sarvex/magisk-files/note.md

 **Welcome to Magisk Delta - the unofficial third-party Magisk with extra feature.
 Please uninstall Magisk Delta if you don't trust it**

-## 0d7d78f1-delta
+## d807c1b0-delta

-- Switch back to Ptrace-based MagiskHide because logcat is unrealiable and will not work all the time, especially `logd` is disabled
+- Ensure ptrace is detached from every zygote fork

 ### Diffs to 25.2-delta-6